-The Rental Licensing Inspection Program began in 1996 requiring all landlords of residential rental property to maintain a valid rental license in compliance with City Ordinance 66057 (Sec 19-491 thru 549 of Code of Ordinances) (PDF, 84 KB).
+The Rental Licensing and Inspection program began in 1996 requiring all landlords of residential rental property to maintain a valid rental license in compliance with City Ordinance 66057 (Sec 19-25 through 249 of Code of Ordinances).

 The program establishes standards to:

-- preserve the value of land and buildings, and
+- Preserve the value of land and buildings.